givenone/morpheus/Simulation/blender/readme.md

 - rendering.py : codes for rendering.
 You may change several settings including resolutions, sensor size, and so on for rendering.
 Used Cycles in blender.

+TODO :: need to create a configuration file